 Below is a picture of the media cabinet right when we finished it up.

 This picture was taken right after we installed the fireplace and tv lift with the tv.
-Since then we’ve travelled over 2,500 miles and lived in the RV for 5 months, so how is it all holding up?
+Since then we’ve traveled over 2,500 miles and lived in the RV for 5 months, so how is it all holding up?

 Let’s start with the fireplace.

-Fireplace we have installed: The Sideline36™ Touchstone’s 36 inch Recessed Electric Fireplace with Heat in Black
+The fireplace we have installed: The Sideline36™ Touchstone’s 36 inch Recessed Electric Fireplace with Heat in Black

 As I mentioned before we were unsure if we would have enough room in the media cabinet to fit a fireplace.
 The main reason was due to the room needed behind the fireplace.
 You see electric fireplaces can sometimes put off heat toward the back, and the last thing you want is for your TV to soak up all of that heat.
 It turns out that we needed 15″ behind the fireplace, and we had exactly that.
 We also built protective interior walls between the fireplace and tv for extra safety, you can see more on that over at our post about installing our TV Lift and Fireplace.
-Boy are we glad we were wrong and were able to put the fireplace in.
+Boy, are we glad we were wrong and were able to put the fireplace in.

 We use it all the time.
 Not always with the heat component on but regardless you will almost always see a cozy fire burning in our RV.
-The atmosphere and feeling it puts off make a great addition to the rustic modern vibe we are going for.
+The atmosphere and feeling it puts off makes a great addition to the rustic modern vibe we are going for.